Dehumidifier Sizing Guide North Texas: Getting the Math Right (Because I Didn't at First)

 The North Texas Humidity Problem Nobody Talks About

-I measure humidity in dozens of homes each month.
-Plano, Frisco, McKinney - same story everywhere.
-Master bedrooms run 5-8% higher than the rest of the house.
+I measure humidity in dozens of homes every month.
+Plano, Frisco, McKinney, it’s the same pattern everywhere I go.
+Master bedrooms consistently run 5-8% higher than the rest of the house.
 Finished basements?
-Add another 10%.
-That guest bathroom nobody uses?
-Might as well be a terrarium.
+Tack on another 10%.
+And that guest bathroom nobody ever uses?
+Basically a greenhouse at this point.

 The Real Math Behind Dehumidifier Sizing